MJ Melendez Player Props: Royals vs. Rangers

-After going 0-for-4 in his last game, MJ Melendez and the Kansas City Royals take on the Texas Rangers (who will hand the ball to Nathan Eovaldi) at 7:40 PM ET on Tuesday.
+MJ Melendez -- batting .179 with three doubles, four walks and five RBI in his past 10 games -- will be in action for the Kansas City Royals against the Texas Rangers, with Martin Perez on the mound, on April 19 at 2:10 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Rangers.
+In his most recent game he had a hitless performance (0-for-3 with an RBI) against the Rangers.

 MJ Melendez Game Info & Props vs. the Rangers